gpaciga/testing-tools/README.md

 * tail - print the last lines of a file, with `-f` it watches for new lines
 * curl - get URLs
 * [jq](https://stedolan.github.io/jq/) - parse and manipulate JSON files
+* [explainshell](https://explainshell.com/) - get help for what a given command does

 ## Language-specific